 This mix of freehold and sharehold often leads to questions or confusion from conveyancing lawyers over the right of access to front doors over land that the individual does not specifically own.
-Whilst there are rules to be observed on commonly owned land there are absolutely no private or public access restrictions anywhere on Weymede.
+Whilst there are rules to be observed on commonly owned land there are absolutely no access restrictions anywhere on the common areas of Weymede.